Rare Venomous Snake Just Discovered In Australia Could Already Be Facing The Threat Of Extinction

 Since that first encounter with the Vermicella parscauda, which occurred in the mining town of Weipa, located on the peninsula’s Gulf of Carpentaria coast, the enigmatic snake was spotted five other times, and not in the happiest of circumstances.

-Two specimens were seen close by — one in its natural environment, which lies outside the town’s borders, and one on a road nearby the mine, found after it had been killed by a car.
+Two specimens were seen close by — one in its natural environment, which lies outside the town’s borders, and one on a road nearby the mine.
+It was found after it had been killed by a car.

 Another two sightings happened in museum collections, while the final specimen was only seen in a photograph, detail the sources.